CanDIG/federated-learning/README.md

 ### Running an experiment

 In order to run the experiment, it makes the most sense to create your own `quickstart.sh` script to get the required docker services up in order, with the parameters you need.
-For example, for the Winter 2022 Synthea federated experiment, use the follwing line of code from the root of the federated learning directory:
+For example, for the Winter 2022 Synthea federated experiment, use the following line of code from the root of the federated learning directory:

 ```bash
 ./experiments/synthea-breast-cancer/winter2022/Federated/quickstart.sh -i <INGEST-PATH> -p <PORT> -n <SITES> -r <ROUNDS> -e <PATH-TO-EXPERIMENTS-DIRECTORY>